 Patients converting from another formulation of methylphenidate should follow the above titration schedule due to differences in bioavailability of Methylphenidate Transdermal System compared to other products.

 The parent or caregiver should be encouraged to use the administration chart included with each carton of Methylphenidate Transdermal System to monitor application and removal time, and method of disposal.
 It is recommended that parents or caregivers apply and remove the transdermal system for children; responsible adolescents may apply or remove the transdermal system themselves if appropriate.
-If a transdermal system was removed without the parent or caregiver's knowledge, or if a transdermal system is missing from the tray or outer pouch, the parent or caregiver should be encouraged to ask the child when and how the transdermal system was removed.
+If a transdermal system was removed without the parent or caregiver's knowledge, or if a transdermal system is missing from the tray, the parent or caregiver should be encouraged to ask the child when and how the transdermal system was removed.
 The Medication Guide includes a timetable to calculate when to remove Methylphenidate Transdermal System, based on the 9-hour application time.

 The adhesive side of Methylphenidate Transdermal System should be placed on a clean, dry area of the hip.
 The area selected should not be oily, damaged, or irritated.
 Apply Methylphenidate Transdermal System to the hip area avoiding the waistline, since clothing may cause the transdermal system to rub off.
 When applying the transdermal system the next morning, place on the opposite hip at a new site if possible.